Only show these results:

 • To be retrieved.

-This meant that models like the Calendar model had to be configured with all possible fields that could ever be used in any of the above scenarios.
+This meant that models had to be configured with all possible fields that could ever be used in any of the above scenarios.
 This made objects very large and difficult to anticipate as a developer.

-v7 of the Node.js SDK has split the Calendar model into three:
+v7 of the SDK splits the Calendar model into three:

 • Calendar: A model for retrieving a Calendar object.